Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 I’m bummed about not being recognized (yet) for my performance.
 This turn of events reminds me of a 5K race earlier this year.
 On a cold, rainy winter day, I pulled myself out of bed to compete in a small community race benefiting an area charity.
 The group sends teens and their chaperones to do home rehab work for low-income families in rural North Carolina and partners with a church in Asheville to build affirming relationships between the housed and the homeless.

-Most of my race training had been focused on a 10K, but I decided to assess my speedwork at this 5K and contribute to the sponsor's fund-raising efforts.
-I finished in 26 minutes, 23 seconds — a good time for me though not my fastest largely because of relentless hills (and my lack of training for those hills!).
+Most of my race training had been focused on a 10K, but I decided to assess my speed work at this 5K and contribute to the sponsor’s fund-raising efforts.
+I finished in 26 minutes, 23 seconds.
 Based on my evaluation of the competitive environment, I surmised I was the third female to cross the finish line, a few minutes behind a preteen girl and a minute or so behind her mom.

 Despite the rain, I decided to hang around to see if I won any door prizes and collect my age-group award.
 Imagine my surprise and disappointment when the first place medal for my age group was given to someone who finished in 51 minutes.
 Immediately, I pointed out the problem to one of the race organizers who promised to investigate.